LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 ..
 Note::
-   There is actually one more possibility to define custom stop conditions, that is much more advanced and is described in :ref:`a later tutorial section <1.
-Custom Generator Paths>`.
+   There is actually one more possibility to define custom stop conditions, that is much more advanced and is described in :ref:`a later tutorial section <tutorials/complex_custom_objects:1. custom generator paths>`.

 4. Dealing with streams
 -----------------------

 .. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-In :ref:`the tutorial section dedicated to IOBlocks <2.e.
-The IOBlock Block>`, only the regular usage mode of the :ref:`IOBlock` was presented.
-In this mode, the data points are acquired from the :ref:`In / Out` object one by one, which results in a limited data rate usually around a few hundred samples per second.
+In :ref:`the tutorial section dedicated to IOBlocks <tutorials/getting_started:2.e. the ioblock block>`, only the regular usage mode of the :ref:`IOBlock <crappy_docs/blocks:ioblock>` was presented.
+In this mode, the data points are acquired from the :ref:`In / Out <crappy_docs/inouts:in / out>` object one by one, which results in a limited data rate usually around a few hundred samples per second.
 To circumvent this limitation, another acquisition mode was added for InOuts supporting it : the *streamer* mode. **In streamer mode, the data rate of**